betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 Via is the first person experience of

 Changing an Element's properties affects how it relates to other elements and changes their properties too.
-These changes ripple out across PutPlant's web of relationships.
+These changes ripple out across Put(Plant)'s web of relationships.

 ```py